-An application may be deferred until another meeting if further information, negotiations or a site visit is needed.
+However, the An -application may be deferred layed until another meeting if further information, negotiations or a site visit is needed.
 If an application is deferred, public speakers are not required to register again if they have not spoken.
 However, if public speakers have already addressed the Committee, no further public speaking will be permitted unless there are significant material changes to the application in the meantime.
 This will be at the discretion of the Chairman of the Committee.
+If this happens then public speakers are not required to register again.